SRSRA Resource Center

 SRS Retiree HRA Annual Stipend Allocations

-Your Age as of December 31st of the Calendar Year65 – 6970 – 7475 – 7980+
+| Your Age as of December 31st of the Calendar Year | 65 – 69 | 70 – 74 | 75 – 79 | 80+ |

 The age brackets are based on your age at the end of the calendar year.

-After you transition to the Retiree Plan, you will need to learn how to be reimbursed for out-of-pocket expenses by Health Equity / WageWorks.
+After you transition to your retiree Plan/s, you will need to learn how to be reimbursed for out-of-pocket expenses through HealthInvest.
 The Resource Center can work with you to submit claims, or assist you in setting up systems where claims are filed automatically or annually, greatly reducing the burden of filing frequent small claims.
-Health Equity / WageWorks claims are filed much more efficiently through electronic means rather than mail, and we can do this in our office or show you ways to do this from home.
-We can assist you in obtaining the documentation needed to file a claim and will work with you, Health Equity / WageWorks, and providers to resolve any claims issues.
+Reimbursement claims are filed much more efficiently through electronic means rather than mail.
+We can help you through the process.
+We can assist in helping to resolve claims issues.

 Prescription drug copays are the largest out-of-pocket expense for most retirees so it is critical that each retiree closely examine the many options for Medicare Part D drug plans, both at initial age-65 enrollment and annually thereafter.
 Unlike the Medicare Supplement Plans, the Medicare Part D Rx plans can be easily changed each year.
 These plans have an open enrollment period every year (October 15th to December 7th) and it is very important that every retiree review their options EACH and EVERY year.
 Even if your drugs haven’t changed, the terms of the plans change every year – premium and deductible amounts, which drugs are covered at which level of coverage (formulary), and even what drug stores are in network or “preferred” for lower co-pays.
 The Resource Center offers these important Medicare prescription plan drug reviews every year during the open enrollment period.